 The insurance industry is finally catching up to what other financial services providers realized years ago: a product-centric sales approach isn’t the best way forward.
 Today’s consumers want solutions and guidance from a trusted advisor who takes into account the big picture of their financial lives.
 They are less interested in feeling like they are being sold products.

 What’s more, aging baby boomer clients, who are the core of many insurance advisors’ client bases today, are already in or soon approaching the decumulation phase of their financial lives.
-They’re actively seeking guidance on income generation tools, as well as solutions for wealth preservation and wealth transfer.
+They’re actively seeking wealth and asset management guidance on income generation tools, as well as solutions for wealth preservation and wealth transfer.

 There has never been a better time for insurance agents to grow their business across multiple insurance and investment lines, but they need the right technology platform to capitalize on the current and future opportunities.
 Unfortunately, in most cases, technology that insurance agents use today holds them back in the race to be their client’s holistic advisor.

-Why haven’t insurers moved faster to adopt technology that drives innovation?
+Why haven’t insurers moved faster to adopt the wealth and asset management technology that drives innovation?

 In part, a reason why insurers haven’t moved faster to adopt technology is that, compared to other financial products, the sale of insurance products tends to take longer to complete.
 The paper trail is more in-depth, often requiring input from highly regulated third parties (e.g., doctors and other specialists), and it can take time to get the appropriate paper documents in order from various sources.